DareData/lp-llm/00-llm-basics/02-tokens.md

 - It handles rare and out-of-vocabulary words more gracefully.

 ## BERT Tokenizer 🔡🤖
-SentencePiece

-BERT employs a tokenizer that uses the SentencePiece model, which is capable of using subword units like BPE or a unigram language model.
+BERT employs a tokenizer that uses the WordPiece model, which is capable of using subword units like BPE or a unigram language model.
 The key advantages include:

 - It is language-agnostic, as it treats the text as a sequence of Unicode characters.
-- SentencePiece enables the model to balance between character and word tokenizations, gaining the benefits of both.
+- WordPiece enables the model to balance between character and word tokenizations, gaining the benefits of both.
 - It efficiently handles a vast vocabulary size by breaking down words into meaningful subword units.